 by H.L.
-Yates over 1 year ago
+Yates about 6 years ago

 The audience stared open mouthed at me.
 Well, that is if you can call a audience a bunch of nosey parkers looking at why the area was cornered off by police.
 I didn’t care.
 I wanted the word to see.
 Especially my mother who was standing by the police, tears in her eyes.
 Oh, she notices me now.
 All my life, it was my older sister who was the golden child who could do no wrong whilst, no matter what I did satisfied the bitch.
 I wasn’t perfect to her.

 I loved watching her cry.
 I didn’t cry.
 I just smiled as I shot my last hostage that lay at my feet.
 The slag was dead already; I just wanted to use my last bullet.

 “You notice me now?
 25 years too late, bitch!”

 That made her cry more and I laughed.

 “Put the gun down or we’ll shoot!”
 The cop barked.